Edward D. Brown

-Edward Dudley Brown (1850 – May 11, 1906) was an American who, although born as a slave, rose to become a Belmont Stakes-winning jockey, a Kentucky Derby-winning horse trainer, and an owner of several of the top racehorses during the last decade of the 19th century, earning him induction into the United States Racing Hall of Fame.
+Edward Dudley Brown (c.
+1850 – May 11, 1906) was an American who, although born as a slave, rose to become a Belmont Stakes-winning jockey, a Kentucky Derby-winning horse trainer, and an owner of several of the top racehorses during the last decade of the 19th century, earning him induction into the United States Racing Hall of Fame.

 Biography

 Born in Lexington, Kentucky, Brown was sold at the age of seven to Robert A. Alexander, proprietor of the famous Woodburn Stud near Midway, Kentucky.
 He worked as a groom and grew up developing a keen understanding of horse breeding and how to condition horses for racing.
 He was nicknamed "Brown Dick" after a famous horse of that name, an apparent reference to Brown's own speed as a foot racer.

 His small boyhood stature and knowledge of horses afforded him the opportunity to become a jockey, considered a "privileged position" for a slave.
 At age 14, he rode his first race and won aboard a colt named Asteroid whose sire was another Alexander horse, Lexington.
 The following year, Brown was emancipated after the Civil War.
 He remained as an employee of Robert Alexander and rode a number of his horses to victory in important races.
 The most notable of these was Asteroid, who went on to win all twelve of his career starts including multiple stakes races and was considered one of the best American racehorses of the nineteenth century.

 Robert Alexander died in 1867, and two years later Woodburn Stud manager Daniel Swigert left to establish Stockwood Farm.
 Brown accepted an offer to ride for Swigert's new stable and in 1870 he won the Belmont Stakes aboard Kingfisher.
 However, as he developed into a young man his weight gain hampered his ability to successfully compete in flat racing and for a short time he switched to riding steeplechase horses.
 With his vast knowledge of thoroughbreds, in 1874 Brown turned to training Swigert's horses.
 In 1877, he conditioned Kentucky Derby winner Baden-Baden.
-Brown was also the original trainer of Belmont Stakes winner Spendthrift and future Hall of Fame colt Hindoo before they were sold at age two by Swigert.
+Brown was also the original trainer of Belmont Stakes winner Spendthrift and future Hall of Fame colt Hindoo (the 1881 Kentucky Derby winner) before they were sold at age two by Swigert.

 Brown later started training for other owners, including Milton Young, who was the fifth leading owner in 1881.
 In 1886, he finished second in the Kentucky Derby with Blue Wing, beaten by just a nose.
 Brown became a respected fixture on the racetracks of central Kentucky.
 The Louisville Courier-Journal wrote, "You see one side of Brown Dick's character when questions of fact are disputed before the judges and men accept his word as weightier evidence than the affidavits of many men."